 Virtual Conference Wrapup: Looking Ahead to the Third Human Genome Editing Summit

 The Royal Society’s 3-day online substitute for the postponed Third International Summit on Human Genome Editing seems to have been what the British call a “damp squib” — not as exciting as expected.
 CGS tracked the proceedings closely and posted brief daily summaries with details of the topics and speakers.
-The videos remain available on the Royal Society website.
+The videos remain available.

 The three days were split into three individual sessions on scientific developments, equity and access, and governance.
 Breaking it down this way created space for some expansion in the topics covered compared with previous summits.
 Greater attention was given to somatic genome editing and infrastructure barriers to making gene therapies widely available.
 There was also greater representation from African countries, including a speaker from the Sickle Cell Disease Patients Community of Tanzania.
 However, splitting the topics up in this way had the effect, perhaps unintentionally, of fencing some discussions off from others.
 Thus, cost, ethics, and policy were waved off in the discussion of scientific developments of gene therapies and in vitro gametogenesis as (literally) questions for another day.

 The entire event was predicated on the future effectiveness of technologies that so far remain in development.
 For example, gene therapy for sickle-cell disease does show real promise in clinical trials.
 However, scaling that up as a treatment for the estimated 100,000 Americans who need it will be a tremendous task, let alone the far greater number worldwide.
 Up to 40% of the population in some African countries carry the trait, but high-tech treatments are unlikely to be available there for decades.
 And even then the price of gene therapy may be prohibitive.